A cautionary tale about confidentiality clauses in settlement agreements

 The employer appealed, however, and the Florida appeals court reversed, concluding that the plain language of the agreement indicated that "neither Snay nor his wife would 'either directly or indirectly' disclose to anyone (other than their lawyers or other professionals) 'any information' regarding the existence or the terms of the parties’ agreement."
 That included the daughter.
 The court further concluded, "[t]he fact that Snay testified that he knew he needed to tell his daughter something did not excuse this breach."

-As I mentioned above, this is a sad case.
+As mentioned above, this is a sad case.
 The dad testified that the daughter had been:

 an intricate part of what was happening.
 She was retaliated against at Gulliver.
 So she knew we were going to some sort of mediation.
 She was very concerned about it.
 Because of what happened at Gulliver, she had quite a few psychological scars which forced me to put her into therapy....
 We understood the confidentiality.
 So we knew what the restrictions were, yet we needed to tell her something.

 This serves as a cautionary tale.
 Even if you think disclosure to one person will be harmless, you never know what can happen with the information once it is out.
-You never know who they are going to tell -- or what they are going to post on Facebook.
+You never know who they are going to tell -- or what they are going to post online.

-Doorways Employment Law is a virtual employment law practice, leveraging the power of technology to connect with clients in the most efficient and convenient way possible.
-It specializes in employment law counseling, strategic advice and representation to individuals and businesses across Massachusetts, including on employment contracts, settlement agreements and severance agreements.
+Doorways Employment Law specializes in employment law counseling, strategic advice and representation to individuals and businesses across Massachusetts, including on employment contracts, settlement agreements and severance agreements.
 Contact Doorway Employment Law for an employment law consultation.